-Today there is a Käthe Kollwitz Prize which recognises the achievements of modern artists living and working in Germany.
-In Berlin, Kollwitzplatz is a popular hangout in now trendy Prenzlauer Berg and a statue of Kollwitz (by German sculptor Gustav Seitz) can be seen there.
+Today there is a Käthe Kollwitz Prize which recognizes the achievements of modern artists living and working in Germany.
+In Berlin, Kollwitzplatz is a popular hangout in now-trendy Prenzlauer Berg and a statue of Kollwitz (by German sculptor Gustav Seitz) can be seen there.

 Visitors to Berlin should certainly visit the Käthe Kollwitz Museum, which contains over 200 of her drawings, posters, prints, sculptures, and woodcuts.
 If you’re in Berlin, make sure also to pay your respects at the ‘Neue Wache’ (New Guardhouse) on Unter den Linden, just a few minutes from the Brandenburg Gate.